cminers/braiins-os/docs/index.md

 #### Using previously created backup

-By default, backup of the original firmware is created during the migration to Braiins OS.
+By default, a backup of the original firmware is created during the migration to Braiins OS.

 Run (*on Windows, use `python` command instead of `python3`*):